liqula/re-fine/refine-prelude/docs/RULES.md

 ### language extensions

-`default-extensions:` because tooling (hlint, sensei, ...) does not reliably honor default-extentions listed in the cabal files, we do not use this feature, but instead list all language extensions in the Haskell modules.
+`default-extensions:` because tooling (hlint, sensei, ...) does not reliably honor default-extensions listed in the cabal files, we do not use this feature, but instead list all language extensions in the Haskell modules.
 The

-Copy the following list to a new module from here and edit at your liking.
+Copy the following list to a new module from here and edit to your liking.

 ```haskell